MrSwotinsky/Python_2_Spring_2024/Lessons/2024_02_01_24_Device_Configuration_and_Intro_to_Modules.md

 ```
 cd Computer_Science_Portfolio
 ```
-5. Create a sub-directory for Data Science 1 by entering the command below:
+5. Create a sub-directory for Python_2 by entering the command below:
 ```
 mkdir Python_2
 ```